bernadotornado/HttpServer/README.md

 - Uses C# 11 string literals as jsx-esque components.
 - JavaScript classes ported to C# for intellisense and type safety.
 - Tailwind CSS support.
-- Images as base64 string.
+- Single UTF-8 string build with external content baked to base64 strings.
 - Nothing really, this is mainly a joke.

 ## Getting Started 🚀